 In order to make sense of design in Ireland now and into the future, the 100 Archive creates an annual selection of 100 examples of contemporary communication design each year, while also recording the designers, collaborators and clients who make it happen.
-Some of our selections are now part of the NLI Web Archive.
+Some of our selections are now part of the National Library of Ireland (NLI) Web Archive.
 We have Archive Selections from 2010 onwards, explore them here.

 I am most encouraged by the diversity of active patronage in this year's entries, with businesses, organisations and individuals of all types seeking, then trusting talented designers to develop and communicate messages to impact, inform, challenge and inspire global, national or local communities.